 Not only your website should be an "authority" but your other owned, earned, and paid properties as well.
 Remember that authority sites rank better – so to control search results you'll want your brand to occupy all the search slots if possible.
 You do this through a combination of different kinds of media.

-Media attention that you earn through your expertise is called “earned media.”
+The media attention that you earn through your expertise is called “earned media.”
 If you’re invited to speak about your business on The Today Show, that’s an excellent example of earned media exposure.
-Chances are, when potential customers search your business on Google, your TV interview is going to pop up on the first page of results.
+Chances are when potential customers search for your business on Google, your TV interview is going to pop up on the first page of results.
 Reviews are a type of earned media too.

 Earned media is the pinnacle of success – proof that you know what you’re talking about.
 It’s also proof to search engines that your business is worthy of appearing to a larger number of people.